state-hiu/Mapgive/stories/_posts/2022-07-27-student-geographers.md

 <blockquote>
     <div style="font-size: 18px;margin-bottom:0px" class="story-promo">
     <i>
-    We are thrilled to support these chapters with their projects and are grateful for their time, effort, and willingness to tackle pressing issues head on!
+    We are excited to support these chapters with their projects and are grateful for their time, effort, and willingness to tackle pressing issues head on!
     Follow the chapters (see links in above descriptions) and us at <a href="https://twitter.com/mapgive">@mapgive</a> and <a href="http://www.twitter.com/youthmappers">@YouthMappers</a> to get additional updates on these projects and our programs in the coming months.
     </i>
     </div>